Model-Mind-AI/VacationMCP/TESTING_ON_RENDER.md

 ## Common Issues

-1. **401 Unauthorized**: Make sure your `API_KEY` environment variable is set correctly in Render and matches the value you're sending in the `X-API-Key` header.
+1. **401 Unauthorized**: Make sure your `API_KEY` environment variable is set correctly in Render and matches the value you're sending in the `Authorization: Bearer <API_KEY>` header.

 2. **400 Bad Request**:
    - Ensure dates are in ISO format (YYYY-MM-DD)
    - Check that required headers (`X-Employee-Id`) are present

+3. **401 Unauthorized**:
+   - Ensure you're using `Authorization: Bearer <API_KEY>` header format
+   - Verify the API key matches your Render environment variable

-3. **429 Too Many Requests**: The service has rate limiting (60 requests per 60 seconds per API key).
+4. **429 Too Many Requests**: The service has rate limiting (60 requests per 60 seconds per API key).
 Wait a minute and try again.

 4. **Service not responding**: Check the Render dashboard for service status and logs.